Download the Charter of Aged Care Rights Template for Signing in the links above.

 exercise my rights without it adversely affecting the way I am treated.

-Consumers have the option of signing the Charter of Aged Care Rights (the Charter).
+Consumers have the option of signing the Charter.
 Consumers can receive care and services even if they choose not to sign.

 If a consumer decides to sign the Charter, they are acknowledging that their provider has given then a copy of the Charter, and assisted them to understand: